21 February, 2024

 No additional charge: Comprehensive policies usually include rental excess cover for no extra cost – wahoo!

-Campervan cover: As long as your vehicle is hired from a licensed rental company, you can also cover the excess of campervans and motorhomes (not exceeding 4.5 tonnes) which makes for happy campers.
+Campervan cover: As long as your vehicle is hired from a licenced rental company, you can also cover the excess of campervans and motorhomes (not exceeding 4.5 tonnes) which makes for happy campers.

 Save yourself some bucks: When you pay to reduce your excess at the car rental desk this can increase your costs to almost double the rental.
 If you’re heading on holiday, taking out travel insurance with rental excess cover can save you some pennies.